Zdzisław Marchwicki

-Zdzisław Marchwicki (October 18, 1927 – April 29, 1977), known as The Zagłębie Vampire (Wampir z Zagłębia), was an alleged Polish serial killer who, together with several accomplices, was convicted of killing 14 women and attacking 7 others around the country from 1964 to 1970.
+Zdzisław Marchwicki (18 October 1927 – 26 April 1977), known as The Zagłębie Vampire (Wampir z Zagłębia), was an alleged Polish serial killer who, together with several accomplices, was convicted of killing 14 women and attacking 7 others around the country from 1964 to 1970.
 For this, Marchwicki was executed in 1977, but since then his guilt has been questioned.

-Background
+Early life

-Zdzisław Marchwicki was born on October 18, 1927, in a dysfunctional family from Dąbrowa Górnicza.
+Zdzisław Marchwicki was born on 18 October 1927, in a dysfunctional family from Dąbrowa Górnicza.
 His father had married five times and had four children from his marriages.
-Later on, all of his siblings – three brothers and a sister – would aid Zdzisław in his crimes.
-Due to his lack of interest in studying and average intelligence, Marchwicki failed to graduate school.
+Later on, all of his siblings would aid Zdzisław in his crimes.
+Due to his lack of interest in studying and average intelligence, Marchwicki failed to graduate from school.